PayString/paystring-documentation/docs/remote-deployment.md

 4. Set your instance's firewall/security group.
    - Port 80 (TCP) open for all address
-   - Port 8081 (Private API access) open for your local IP address only, or closed generally, or only available inside your virtual private cloud.
+   - Port 8081 (Admin API access) open for your local IP address only, or closed generally, or only available inside your virtual private cloud.
 If port 8081 is exposed publicly it allows anybody to update your payment information, potentially leading to a loss of funds.
    - Port 22 (SSH) open
 5. SSH into your instance.
    - Right-click on the instance.